-19. Corporate governance
+17. Corporate governance

-In terms of Regulation 34 of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015. a separate report on Corporate Governance along with the Auditors' Certificate on its compliance with the corporate governance requirements is annexed herewith as Annexure -2, Auditors' Certificate as Annexure -3 and CEO & CFO Certificate as Annexure -4 to this Report.
+In terms of Regulation 34 of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015. a separate report on Corporate Governance along with the Auditors' Certificate on its compliance with the corporate governance requirements is annexed herewith as Annexure - 2, Auditors' Certificate as Annexure-3 and CEO & CFO Certificate as Annexure-4 to this Report.

-20. Secretarial audit report
+18. Secretarial audit report

 Pursuant to the provisions of Section 204 and other applicable provisions, if any, of the Companies Act, 2013, the Board has appointed Mr. K.V.
-Chalama Reddy, Practicing Company Secretary, Hyderabad as Secretarial Auditor, to undertake the Secretarial Audit of the Company for the financial year 2021-22.
-The Secretarial Audit Report for the financial year ended March 31, 2022 is annexed herewith as Annexure-5.
-The Secretarial Audit Report contains an observation, which is as under:
+Chalama Reddy, Practicing Company Secretary, Hyderabad as Secretarial Auditor, to undertake the Secretarial Audit of the Company for the financial year 2022-23.
+The Secretarial Audit Report for the financial year ended March 31, 2023 is annexed herewith as Annexure-5.
+There are no qualifications, observations or adverse remarks, or disclaimers in the said report.